 Test #2 – Betaine HCL Challenge Test

 This is my go-to test.
 This test has a higher level of accuracy in determining if you are not producing enough stomach acid.
-In addition, you can easily figure out what your dosage for betaine hydrochloride (HCl) supplementation needs to be.
+In addition, you can easily figure out what your dosage of betaine hydrochloride (HCl) supplementation needs to be.

 Warning: NSAIDs and Corticosteroids increase the chances of ulcers in the stomach and together with Betaine HCL increase the risk of gastritis.
 Consult a physician before trying this test or supplement protocol.